 MIGHT is the PAST form of the verb MAY, yet it refers to the grammatical PRESENT here.

 We also could say,

 where they might read as well as play.”

-We may envisage Modals in groups.
-We can name the groups.
+We may envisage Modals in logical categories.

 POTENTIALITY PROBABILITY CONTINGENCY CERTAINTY

 Our potential is what we are actually able to do, or something we have real prospects to become able to do.
 Something potential is something that actually might come into existence.

 It belongs mostly with guesswork.
 Humans happen to consider probability in theory making.
 Possibility is a close synonym.
 We can have it for equivalent with probability, in grammar.

 Let us think about Madame Règle.
 She has the potential to have lunch at Latimer Sauf’s restaurant every day.
 He always has a table for his friends, and she has enough money.